CtrlK

 cub-mutate

-Change data inside an existing ConfigHub Unit, preferring a function over a hand-edit.
-Use for "update the image", "bump the replicas", "change the env var", "set the annotation", "apply defaults", "edit this unit", or a bulk edit across many units.
-Not for creating a brand-new Unit (use confighub-core).
+Change data inside an existing ConfigHub Unit, preferring a function over a hand-edit, and write it so it still works in every variant.
+Use for "update the image", "bump the replicas", "set the annotation", "apply defaults", a bulk edit, or "why did that change miss some variants?".
+Not for creating a Unit (kubernetes-resources).

 SKILL.md